 Yeah, yeah, okay.

-Uh several inmates had told him during a visit to Club Gitmo from June 20th, 24th last month that there was a widespread hunger strike over the amount and quality of water they received.
+Several inmates had told him during a visit to Club Gitmo from June 20th, 24th last month, that there was a widespread hunger strike over the amount and quality of water they received, that the water wasn't any good.

-I think they're just going to the diet Coke spigot.
+I think they're just going to the diet Cokespigot and thinking that it's water.

 He said the bottled water had also been taken away from detainees who break detention center rules.

-Well, I it is.
+Well, it is.

-Uh they there's there's so many guests at Club Gitmo.
+There's so many guests at Club Gitmo.

-Uh the quality service is uh is guaranteed.
+The quality service is guaranteed.

-I'm sure they'll uh they'll get this straight and I get this.
+I'm sure they'll get this straightened.

 This is the Washington Post today.

-Headline, new law requires workers to learn about constitution.
+Headline, new law requires workers to learn about Constitution.

 Federal employees' lack of knowledge is lamented.

-Is this not does this not make my case?
+Does this not make my case?

 Civics lessons do not get much swankier than this.